web-archive-group/ELXN42-Article/elxn42.md

 The [Web Archives for Historical Research Group](https://uwaterloo.ca/web-archive-group/) began capturing #elxn42 tweets on August 3, 2015 with [twarc](https://github.com/edsu/twarc). "twarc is a command line tool and Python library for archiving Twitter JSON data.
 Each tweet is represented as a JSON object that is exactly what was returned from the Twitter API.
 Tweets are stored as line-oriented JSON.
 It twarc runs in three modes: search, stream and hydrate.
 When running in each mode twarc will stop and resume activity in order to work within the Twitter API's rate limits."[1]

 On August 3, the team initiated both a search API and stream API collection with twarc using the hashtag #elxn42.
 The search API was used to gather any tweets with the #elxn42 hashtag before initial collection date.
-The stream collection mode was initiated with the intention to gather #elxn42 tweet for the entirity of the election.
+The stream collection mode was initiated with the intention to gather #elxn42 tweet for the entirety of the election.
 However, we noticed that twarc had silently failed during September, and the research team did not notice.
 As a result we lost 27 days in total.
 Upon realization of the collection failure, the research team immediately began collecting via the stream API and began search API collection (allows collection back 7-9 days) simultaneously.
 Data Collection was stopped on November 5, 2015, the day after Justin Trudeau was sworn in as the 42nd Prime Minister of Canada.
 A total of 102 days, 13hrs and 50 minutes.

 ![tweet times](tweet-times-original.png)